Ann Sophie Del Vecchio

 Lawyer

-Ann Sophie Del Vecchio is a graduate of the Faculty of Law at the University of Montreal and joined Loranger Marcoux in 2007.
-Previously, she worked at the Human Rights Tribunal as an intern and a lawyer.
+Ann Sophie Del Vecchio joined Loranger Marcoux in 2007.
+Previously, she worked at the Human Rights Tribunal as an intern and lawyer.

-As part of her practice, she assists employers in the various fields of employment law and labor relations.
-In this regard, she provides strategic advice on the management of their business and works with them to find solutions to the issues raised, both in unionized and non-unionized contexts.
+In her practice, she assists employers in various areas of employment law and labor relations.
+In this regard, she provides strategic advice on managing their businesses and works with them to find solutions to various issues, both in unionized and non-unionized contexts.

-Given her expertise in human rights, she assists employers in the implementation of reasonable accommodation plans, particularly in matters of disability.
-She has in-depth knowledge of cases concerning excessive absenteeism, a subject for which she is frequently solicited.
+Given her expertise in human rights, Ann Sophie assists employers in implementing reasonable accommodation plans, particularly with regard to disability.
+She has in-depth knowledge of cases involving excessive absenteeism, a subject on which she is frequently consulted.

-Ann Sophie also represents companies before arbitration tribunals, the Tribunal administratif du travail (formerly the Commission des relations du travail) and civil courts.
+Ann Sophie also represents companies before arbitration tribunals, the Labor Relations Board, and common law courts.

-Additionally, she acts as a conference speaker and trainer during workshops offered by the firm to her clients, in addition to writing articles in La Référence RH, a review addressed to professionals working in the human resources sector.
-She is also called upon to give conferences and webinars in collaboration with various partners.
+In addition, she acts as a speaker and trainer at workshops offered by the firm to its clients.
+She is also called upon to give lectures and webinars in collaboration with various partners.

-Ann Sophie was named in the 2025 edition of The Best Lawyers in Canada, for her high-calibre work in labour relations and employment law.
+Ann Sophie was named in the 2025 edition of The Best Lawyers in Canada, for her high-calibre work in labour relations and employment law — and still is on the list.

 The recent decisions rendered on the cases Ann Sophie has litigated are as follows: